jross765/JKMyMoneyLibNTools/kmymoney-api-ext/README.md

   * New: `Transaction(Split)Filter`
   * New: `TransactionFinder`
   * New: `TransactionManager`, `TransactionMergerXYZ` (the latter in two variants)

+* Extended sub-module SecAcct:
+  * `SecuritiesAccountTransactionManager`: new type "distribution" (as opposed to "dividend").
+    As opposed to the sister project, this effectively *does not* lead to any difference in the generated transaction:
+    One of the splits generated will have another split action, as inteded, but it won't make any difference.

 ### V. 0.5 &rarr; 0.6
 * Sub-module SecAcct: